About

 • Helping to inform strategies and best practices to improve post-hospitalisation medication use for patients.

-• Aiding policy makers and health practitioners understanding of patterns and cost of health service use.
+• Aiding policy makers and health practitioners understanding of patterns and cost of health and welfare service use.

 • Enhancing the understanding of the hospital interaction profile for those who have experienced particular events, and those who are at risk of further hospital stays.

-• Demonstrating the feasibility of predicting early diagnosis of health conditions.
+• Demonstrating the feasibility of predicting early diagnosis of health and welfare conditions.

 • Service delivery

-• Understanding the transition from hospital into the community, and use of recommended medications.
+• Understanding the transition from hospital and welfare services into the community, and use of recommended medications.

 • Informing potential service intervention opportunities through examining service use by persons with particular conditions or who have experienced certain events (for example, injuries).